Curtain falling on Greece's ruling dynasts

 Private sector workers have long complained that public offices are filled with idle civil servants put there in return for votes and protected by the constitution from sacking.

-The Greeks call it "rousfeti" and it is generally used to refer to the handing out of political favors.
+The Greeks call it "rousfeti" and it is generally used to refer to the handing out of political favours.

 "This unity government is a test for parties to cooperate under extreme circumstances but I wouldn't be optimistic about a change in culture," Oxford University's Anastasakis said.